TheExcitedTech/PK-Files/README.md

 Changelog

+3/3/20
+- Added PK7 Files.
+Pokemon with Hidden Abilities that aren't available unless transferred from Home.
+They all have Egg Moves

 3/1/20
 - Added Perfect Ditto files for Gen 7 based on the r/MoreBreedingDittos dittos.
 - Further Tidying up of the files.